Conference USA men's basketball tournament: Format and hosts

 After the conference realignment, the tournament was held at FedExForum in Memphis, Tennessee, for five seasons.
 It moved to the BOK Center in Tulsa, Oklahoma for the 2010, and then to El Paso, Texas, at the Don Haskins Center for 2011.
 It returned to FedExForum in 2012, and was set to be played there in 2013, as well.
 However, after Memphis' decision to leave Conference USA for what ultimately became the American Athletic Conference in 2013–14, the league decided to move the tournament to a site near a school remaining in the conference, ultimately selecting the BOK Center in Tulsa.
 The tournament returned to the Haskins Center in El Paso in 2014.
 In 2015, the tournament moved to Birmingham, Alabama and the Legacy Arena for three years.
-Most recently, C-USA signed a deal with the NFL's Dallas Cowboys to move its men's and women's tournaments to the Ford Center, an indoor stadium at the Cowboys' headquarters in the Dallas suburb of Frisco, Texas.
-This deal, originally for the 2018 and 2019 tournaments, has since been extended through 2021.
+In 2017, C-USA signed a deal with the NFL's Dallas Cowboys to move its men's and women's tournaments to the Ford Center, an indoor stadium at the Cowboys' headquarters in the Dallas suburb of Frisco, Texas.
+This deal, originally for the 2018 and 2019 tournaments, was later extended through 2021, and eventually 2023.
+After that season, C-USA announced that the men's and women's tournaments would move to Propst Arena in Huntsville, Alabama for at least 2024 and 2025, extended to 2026.